-GDP per capita in the district has increased and is now the ninth highest in the country.
+GDP per capita in the district is increasing and is now the ninth highest in the country.
 Both employment and unemployment figures remain relatively favorable.
-Production value per capita in the district has risen and remains relatively high.
+A significant increase is observed in the share of export earnings in net sales revenues, raising Ruse to the first place.
 Ruse is the district with the highest railway network density in the country.
-The average level of the tax rates levied by the municipalities in Ruse district is close to the national average.
-The local authorities’ self-assessments on the provision of one-stop shop administrative services achieved high scores.
+The average level of the tax rates levied by the municipalities in Ruse district is above the national average.
+The AIP active transparency rating of local government bodies has declined slightly but again exceeds the country’s average.

-The age dependency ratios in the district remain above the country’s average.
+Natural population increase has severely deteriorated.
 Students’ performance in the district is close to the average one in the country.
+The number of university students relative to the population ranks the district among the leaders in this indicator.
 The healthcare system continues to suffer from a shortage of GPs.
 The number of crimes is increasing but remains relatively low, and crime detection is above the national average.
-The share of household waste handed over for treatment and recycling remains low.
-Ruse is among the districts with an intensive cultural life, but the tourism sector is not particularly active.
+The installed RES capacities are extremely small.
+Ruse is among the districts with an intensive cultural life, but the tourism sector is not strongly represented.

 Download reports from preivious years: